 General Track: 33 total credits

 Our expert faculty developed the Master of Science in Health Informatics curriculum to enable you to make data-driven healthcare decisions.
+You will also work directly with healthcare informaticists on a real-world capstone project designed to meet your personalized learning goals.

 The general track consists of 11 courses offered fully online.
 You’ll get hands-on experience in computational thinking, database management, and information and communication systems.